Abdulla-Alkhulaqui/ST-EXAM/README.md

 Q1\
 What does the DRY principle say?\
---- A. Don’t implement code in advance that “will need it in the future” because we will almost certainly never need it.\
+&check; A. Don’t implement code in advance that “will need it in the future” because we will almost certainly never need it.\
 --- B. Each piece of knowledge must have a single, clear and reliable representation within a system.\
 --- C. Perfection is not best approached when we can no longer add anything to a system, but when we do not know what to take from it.\
 --- D. It is safe to say that the quality of our code base will improve if we always leave our current code there a little “better”, a little cleaner than we found it.